apache/mesos/docs/upgrades.md

 <a name="1-0-x-executor-environment-variables"></a>

 * By default, executors will no longer inherit environment variables from the agent.
-The operator can still use the `--executor-environment-variables` flag on the agent to explicitly specify what environment variables the executors will get.
+The operator can still use the `--executor_environment_variables` flag on the agent to explicitly specify what environment variables the executors will get.
 Mesos generated environment variables (i.e., `$MESOS_`, `$LIBPROCESS_`) will not be affected.
 If `$PATH` is not specified for an executor, a default value `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` will be used.

 <a name="1-0-x-allocator-metrics"></a>